bbauska/meta-html-css-in-depth/readme.md

 Now, search engines and accessibility software can easily understand the contents of your well-formed web page.

-Semantic tags in action
+<h4>Semantic tags in action</h4>

 The Little Lemon Restaurant has asked me to add a new blog page to their website.
 They\'ve told me that the page will contain several blog posts, and that it must use semantic html so that search engines and accessibility software can understand the semantics of the page.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 15. basic html document structure (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="/images/image015.png"
-  width="40%"
+  width="50%"
   alt="Basic HTML document structure ." />
 </p>
 <!-- ![](images/image015.png){width="4.0in" height="2.4551279527559053in"} -->

 I\'ve set up my basic html document structure in a file named blog.html.
 I\'ll start off by adding my basic semantic structure.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 16. header, nav, main and footer (11) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->